owid/etl/docs/architecture/metadata/structuring-yaml.md

 ## Creating YAML Files

 Metadata YAML files are typically stored within a garden step as `my_dataset.meta.yml`.
+Their content is applied **at the very end** of any ETL step.
+Therefore, YAML files have "the final word" on the metadata of any step.
 The conventional structure is as follows:

 ```yaml
 dataset: